emqx/emqx-docs/en_US/access-control/authn/authn.md

 ## EMQX Authenticator

-EMQX supports 9 authentication methods (referred to as authenticator hereafter) based on the authentication mechanism and backend database used:
+EMQX supports below authentication methods (referred to as authenticator hereafter) based on the authentication mechanism and backend database used:

 | Mechanism      | Database          | Description                                                  |
 | -------------- | ----------------- | ------------------------------------------------------------ |